VirgilSecurity/virgil-sdk-x/docs/objectivec/guides/encryption/encrypting-data.md

 Encryption can be used to provide high levels of security to network communications, e-mails, files stored on the cloud, and other information that requires protection.

-For original information about encryption, its syntax and parameters, follow the link [here](https://github.com/VirgilSecurity/virgil/blob/wiki/wiki/glossary.md#encryption).

 Before you begin to encrypt data, set up your project environment using [getting started](/docs/objectivec/guides/configuration/client.md) guide.